VladimirJigalow/VladimirJigalow/README.md

 - 👋 Hi, I’m @VladimirJigalow
-- 👀 I’m interested in C++
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on C++ community
+- 💞️ I’m looking to collaborate on C# community
 - 📫 How to reach me - give me a cookie

 <!---